 - work predominantly in offices or other administrative spaces

-The two Pilot operators will receive licenses allowing them to issue Certificates of Sponsorship (CoS) to Pilot workers, allowing them to apply for visas under the new Tier 5 Pilot.
+Pilot operators will receive licenses allowing them to issue Certificates of Sponsorship (CoS) to Pilot workers, allowing them to apply for visas under the new Temporary Worker route.

 Consistency of pilot proposal with RFI responses